 Easter in Japan is not as popular as in other countries, many people have no idea of its existence.
 This is because the number of Christians in Japan is less than 5%.
 In this article, we will talk a little about this holiday in Japan.

-Ironically, Christmas, even though it is a Christian holiday, is much talked about and celebrated in Japan, albeit in a different way.
-So why isn't it like this with Easter in Japan?
-Why is it not so popular?
+Ironically, Christmas, despite being a Christian holiday, is widely talked about and celebrated in Japan, albeit in a different manner.
+So why isn't it the same with Easter in Japan?
+Why isn't it as popular?

 Easter in Japanese is called fukkatsusai [復活祭] where fukkatsu means resurrection and sai means festival.
 The holiday can also be called “iisutaa” [イースター] derived from the English “easter”.